Daniel Bauer, PhD Candidate

 Phone: +1 (212) 870-1274

-I am one of the authors of the Bolinas toolkit for Synchronous Hyperedge Replacement Grammars, one of my favorite grammar formalisms.
+I am one of the authors of the Bolinas toolkit for Synchronous Hyperedge Replacement Grammar.

-My master's thesis was on statistical sentence generation with tree adjoining grammars.
+My masters thesis was on statistical generation with tree adjoining grammars.

 Fall 2014: Two sections COMS W3101 - Programming Languages: Python (1st half of fall), Scala (2nd half of fall).